Do you really need to be taking an Omega-3 Supplement?

 Part of a heart-healthy eating plan is choosing your fats carefully.
 Try to consume fats mostly from plant sources (e.g. nuts, seeds, olives, avocado, and their oils) and fish/seafood that is NOT deep-fat fried.
 However, the omega-3 fats that come from plants are not the same as those that come from fish.
 Having both in your eating plan is ideal, but the most potent effect on heart disease risk comes from eating fish/seafood sources of omega-3 fats.

 Marine cold-water fish tend to be the best sources of omega-3 fats, specifically, DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
-These fats have been shown to help reduce risk of heart disease as well lower the risk of dying from a cardiac event (e.g. heart attack or stroke).
+These fats have been shown to help reduce the risk of heart disease as well as lower the risk of dying from a heart attack or stroke.

-But if you prefer not to eat fish/seafood because of taste, availability or cost, you might want to consider taking a fish oil supplement.
+But if you can't or won't eat fish or seafood, should you consider taking a fish oil supplement?

 Fish Oil Supplements

 It is unclear if fish oil supplements can prevent heart problems in people who do not yet have heart disease - the evidence is stronger for consuming fish.
 So if you have a choice, eat fish rather than take a supplement.

 For high blood triglycerides, 2000 - 4000 mg (about 2 - 4 grams) is the typical dose.
 Check with your health care provider before starting a fish oil supplement, especially if you already take prescription medication.
 High doses of fish oil (e.g. 3000 mg or more) could be dangerous in combination with a blood thinner.
 And choose a supplement that lists the amount of DHA and EPA on its label.